lucymonie/tic-tac-toe/README.md

 ### Separation of concerns
 - I have separated the two player functions into different files.
-- I abstracted rendering to a function so it's simple to adapt the game to other platforms.
+- I abstracted rendering to a function so the game isn't so tightly coupled to the terminal.

 ### Lint
 I installed eslint in my files to track syntax errors and unused variables.